bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el14">14.
 Higher-Order Functions: Everything</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Analogous to the some method, arrays also have an every method.
+This one
+returns true when the given function returns true for every element in the array.
+In a way, some is a version of the || operator that acts on arrays, and every is like the && operator.</p>
+<p>Implement every as a function that takes an array and a predicate function
+as parameters.
+Write two versions, one using a loop and one using the some method.</p>

 <p>Like the && operator, the every method can stop evaluating further elements
 as soon as it has found one that doesn’t match.
 So the loop-based version can jump out of the loop—with break or return—as soon as it runs into an